donmstewart/docker-storage-workshop/README.md

 ### <a name="task 2.4"></a>Task 2.4: Local Volume cleanup

 Once completing the task **both** containers will need exiting to close the screen session, after exiting the first session use `ctrl+a+tab` to move to the next session and exit.
-Finally remove the Docker volume with the command `docker volume rm dockercon`.
+Finally remove the Docker volume with the command

+`docker volume rm dockercon`

 ## <a name="task3"></a>Task 3: Share Storage across hosts